jackskj/carta/README.md

 ## Important Notes

- - Carta automatically removes any duplicate rows returned by your query.
+Carta removes any duplicate rows.
+This is a side effect of the data mapping as it is unclear which object to instantiate if the same data arrives more than once.
 If this is not a desired outcome, you should include a uniquely identifiable columns in your query and the corresponding fields in your structs.

+To prevent relatively expensive reflect operations, carta caches the structure of your struct using the column mames of your query response as well as the type of your struct.

 ## Approach
 Carta adopts the "database mapping" approach (described in Martin Fowler's [book](https://books.google.com/books?id=FyWZt5DdvFkC&lpg=PA1&dq=Patterns%20of%20Enterprise%20Application%20Architecture%20by%20Martin%20Fowler&pg=PT187#v=onepage&q=active%20record&f=false)) which is useful among organizations with strict code review processes.